TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * onMoveOutChannel() 호출후 호출되는 콜백
-     *
+     * onMoveOutChannel() A callback that is called after the call *
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onPostMoveOutChannel() throws SuspendExecution {
     }

     /**
-     * 이동한 채널로 입장할 때 발생하는 콜백
-     *
+     * A callback that occurs when entering the switched channel *
-     * @param sourceChannelId 이동하기 전 channel ID
+     * @param sourceChannelId The channel ID before switching
-     * @param payload         클라이언트로부터 전달받은 페이로드
+     * @param payload         The payload received from the client
-     * @param outPayload      클라이언트로 전달할 페이로드
+     * @param outPayload      The payload to be passed to the client
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onMoveInChannel(final String sourceChannelId,